allegro/blog/_posts/2022-04-19-debt-reduction-in-the-product-roadmap.md

 Bearing that in mind, no reasonable Product Manager can afford ignoring the gravity of code complexity and shady legacy.

 Today is the day to start a crusade against technical debt in your products.
 Nonetheless before we start we must all admit: building a yearly roadmap consisting mostly of incomprehensible technical deliveries that cannot be easily attributed to business value will not make us most popular Product Managers out there, to put it mildly.
-In most companies proposing such a backlog will result in heated discussions about targets, KPIs and wasting teams’ capacity.
+In most companies proposing such a backlog will result in heated discussions about targets, KPIs and wasting team's capacity.
 Work that does not end up with a significant increment is hard to defend.
 At the end technical product development is mostly not a charity effort and it is supposed to deliver financial outcomes - the sooner, the better.

-The situation gets even more complicated in publicly listed companies that report to stakeholder on a regular basis.
+The situation gets even more complicated in publicly listed companies that report to stakeholders on a regular basis.
 Declaring work without making any explicit promise of near-future apparent return on investment may seem unexplainable.
-Technical debt reduction on its own is strictly connected with vast uncertainty as long as it is not presented holistically in the broader context.
+Technical debt reduction on its own is strictly connected with vast uncertainty as long as it is not presented holistically in a broader context.
 So how can we approach Roadmaps to make debt reduction more appealing for our audience?

 ## Take a look outside of the IT world.